miningpy/miningpy/docs/core/core.rst

 This page describes the core functions in the mining_utils library

-The test module contains...
+The core module contains...

-.. currentmodule:: core
+.. currentmodule:: mining_utils.core

 ijk
 ---